-The Indiana University Bachelor of Arts (BA) in Sociology degree program at IUPUC includes a minor in medical sociology.
+The Indiana University Bachelor of Arts (BA) in Sociology degree program at IUPUC includes a concentration in medical sociology along with a minor in medical sociology.

-As a student minoring in medical sociology, you will explore the social context of health, health care, and the delivery of medical services.
+As a student majoring in medical sociology, you will explore the social context of health, health care, and the delivery of medical services.

 Medical sociologists study a range of topics, such as: doctor-patient relationships, the social organization of heath care, epidemiology (the study of how illness, disability, and death are distributed within a population), professional education, and acute and chronic illnesses.